Full revision of guideline.

 Typhoid vaccination is recommended for all travellers two years of age and over going to endemic regions where food hygiene may be suboptimal and drinking water may not be adequately treated.
 Travellers include the military.
 Vaccination should be completed at least two weeks prior to travel.

-Laboratory personnel routinely working with S. Typhi should also be considered for vaccination.
+Laboratory personnel routinely working with S. Typhi should also be considered for vaccination as should household contacts of chronic carriers.

 Oral and parenteral vaccines are available.
 See the latest Australian Immunisation Handbook for further information.